 - They forget or are unaware that work safety and well-being lead to improved performance and productivity!

-- In other words: Most organizations have a MAJOR BLIND SPOT; they think that unhappy employees work hard.
-In fact, they become disengaged, waste time, make mistakes and ultimately sabotage their employer’s need to remain productive and profitable
+- Thus most organisations have a MAJOR BLIND SPOT; they think that unhappy employees work hard.
+In fact, they become disengaged, waste time, make mistakes and ultimately sabotage their employer’s need to remain productive and profitable!

 Managers who bully or condone it: